JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 By Jack Szwergold

-I don’t know if it was a Saturday, a Sunday or a holiday, but I remember it being Fall-ish—but it could have still been Spring—and I was sitting around on my desk in my room playing around with stuff and occassionally looking out the window.
+I don’t know if it was a Saturday, a Sunday or a holiday, but I remember it being Fall-ish—but it could have still been Spring—and I was sitting around on my desk in my room playing around with stuff and occasionally looking out the window.

-I liked watching the trains pass by and the clouds up in the sky and sometimes the occassional Coast Guard or NYPD helicopter pass by.
+I liked watching the trains pass by and the clouds up in the sky and sometimes the occasional Coast Guard or NYPD helicopter pass by.

 Regardless, I was sitting around and slacking off when I saw two kids hanging out on the subway staircase.
 They were leaning over and hocking loogies hoping to hit some hapless passerby on the head as they walked down the street.